danger/danger-js/README.md

 ## Known issues

-* We're still figuring out how to handle [async code correctly](https://github.com/danger/danger-js/issues/88) (you can use `await` with no problem though)
 * Codeship support does not support fork to fork GitHub PRs.

 ## This thing is broken, I should help improve it!